-The Sainte Chapelle, photo © Art Journey Paris.
+The gemstone tapestry of the Sainte Chapelle stained glass windows.
+Photo © Art Journey Paris.

 During the Middle Ages a new type of architecture was created where the walls became luminous tapestries of colour, translucent illustrated scripture.
 Its most striking example is the Sainte Chapelle, whose walls are almost entirely made of stained glass windows.